Green Appletini Cocktails

-Today is my blogiversary!
-Bunkycooks has made it one year and what a year it has been!
+Today is my blogiversary We have made it one year and what a year it has been!

-But, before long, many of you came calling and kept coming back for more!
-I want to thank everyone that reads Bunkycooks.
+But, before long, many of you came and kept coming back for more.
+I want to thank everyone that reads our site.
 If it weren’t for all of you, I might have gotten pretty frustrated talking to myself for this amount of time, so thank you for reading, preparing my recipes and commenting.

-Mr. Bunkycooks and I also attended Camp Blogaway in Southern California this past May.
-Other than a little altitude sickness (at 7,000 feet!), we had a really great camper experience and enjoyed meeting so many bloggers, mostly from the West Coast.
+Roger and I also attended Camp Blogaway in Southern California this past May.
+Other than a little altitude sickness (at 7,000 feet), we had a great camper experience and enjoyed meeting so many bloggers, mostly from the West Coast.
 Several of them have become close friends and I look forward to staying in touch on a regular basis.

-The Bunkycooks have really enjoyed our On the Road with Bunkycooks trips to farms and local businesses and the interviews with Great American Chefs series.
-We have met some delightful people along the way and have become friends with many of them, too.
+We have really also enjoyed our trips to farms and local businesses and the interviews to create the Great American Chefs series.
+We have met some delightful people along the way and have become friends with many of them.
 These are some of my favorite posts to write as there is always a story behind the food and I love to share the personal side of the people we have met.

 The more challenging part of being a food blogger (as I have learned over the past year) is how to balance your real life and manage your blog.
 I have spoken to several bloggers about this topic in depth and this is obviously a challenge for many people.

 I have been through periods where I spent most of my days and nights on the computer between Twitter, Facebook, Foodbuzz and other social networking sites.
 I have spent countless hours reading other blogs and leaving comments.
 When you add that time to the amount of hours I spend with recipe development, cooking, traveling, researching, writing posts and managing pictures, I have little time left for myself!